stackbit-projects/topmagnificent-owltips-05df7/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 layout: post
 ---
 Remember that Internet business is different from making money from the Internet.
 There are many ways to make money using digital space.
-For example, people who make a profit by buying and selling digital currencies are among those who make money online.
+For example, people who make a profit by [buying traffic to website](https://www.targetedwebtraffic.com) and selling digital currencies are among those who make money online.
 But Internet business means that you own it and do not operate for a particular company or group.

 ### What are the benefits of starting an online business?

 As you know, for a long time the only way to meet the needs of life was to go to traditional businesses and buy from them.
 With the advancement of technology and its entry into people's lives, a great change took place in human habits.
 One of these changes was the way we bought and made a living.

 It is interesting to know that with the introduction of smartphones into human life, new needs were created for him and on the other hand, new ways were created to meet the needs.
 These new ways were far simpler than the old ones.
 It should be noted that this process of progress is accelerating every day and human habits are changing more.